Liao dynasty: Military

 The Liao Army was composed of 3 sections: the Orda, who were the elite personal cavalry of the Emperor, the tribal cavalry of Khitans and an auxiliary force of non-Khitan tribes, and militia infantry of Han Chinese and other sedentary peoples, who also provided the foot archers and catapult crews.
 Appanage territories were often granted to commanders.
-Khitan tribal manpower was still available for service both in China and in the steppe, but tribal chieftains, now living in towns became more detached from the tribal structure.
+Khitan tribal manpower was still available for service both in China and in the steppe, but tribal chieftains living in towns became more detached from the tribal structure.
 The Khitan forces therefore enjoyed both the grain supply and weapon manufacturing facilities of sedentary society and the horse and livestock supply to maintain mobility and meat rations in the field.
 The Khitans hence had an edge over the Turkic tribes on the steppe.

 The core of the Liao army was composed of heavy armoured cavalry.
 In battle they arrayed light cavalry in the front and two layers of armoured cavalry in the back.
 Even foragers were armoured.
 Units of Khitan heavy cavalry were organized in groups of 500 to 700 men.
 Unlike some other empires originating from nomadic tribes, the Khitans preferred to fight in dense heavy cavalry formations rather than the wide formations of horse archers.